llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 [recently](https://github.com/llvm/llvm-project/commit/411c4edeef076bd2e01b104fe095ba381600a3d3)
 by [Francesco Petrogalli](https://github.com/fpetrogalli) and [Adam Nemet](https://github.com/anemet).
-So you will need a recent build, or a released version 18.0 or greater (which is unreleased at time of writing).
+So you will need a recent build, or a released version 18.0 or newer (which is unreleased at time of writing).

 Of course you can try this
 [on Compiler Explorer](https://godbolt.org/z/Ta6jb19hr) right now!